Glossary

 - Natural Language Processing is an interdisciplinary subfield of computer science and artificial intelligence, primarily concerned with providing computers with the ability to process data encoded in natural language.
 It is closely related to information retrieval, knowledge representation and computational linguistics.

-- A conceptual model for Observations and Measurements (O&M), also known as ISO19156
+- A conceptual model for Observations, Measurements and Samples (OMS), certified as ISO19156:2023

 - OGC API